 The 230-foot Queen of the West which was built in 1995, can be identified by yellow “flames” at the top of her stack.

 American Cruise Lines essentially doubled its capacity on the Columbia River in 2016 when their second paddle wheeler, American Pride, joined the Queen of the West on the Columbia.
-The boat will have larger staterooms than the 20-year-old Queen of the West.
+In 2019 they added a third, modern cruise ship.

 The Queen of the West was renovated in 2011 and runs April to November with eight-day trips on the Columbia/Snake starting at $3,750.